-A nutrient dense dinner recipe that also works well with lamb or venison mince too.
+A nutrient-dense dinner recipe that also works well with beef or venison mince too.
+The ‘hidden’ liver in this recipe makes this an incredibly nutrient-dense dish.

 - 2 tbsp butter or coconut oil